rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 See below for further details on the use of callbacks!
 <br>
 <br>
-A "stat" or "cmnd", when used with a topic with neither "&lt;" nor "&gt;", ignores the "stat" or "cmnd" and is the same as using "pub".
+A "stat" or "cmnd", when used with a topic with neither "<" nor ">", ignores the "stat" or "cmnd" and is the same as using "pub".
 <br>
 <br>
 A "pub" or "cmnd", when used with a standard topic, is the same as using "cmnd".
 <br>
 <br>
 When the standard form is used with "sub" or "unsub", a "cmnd" pre-fix is assumed.
-To subscribe or unsubscribe to a "stat" type topic, use the topic without the &lt;.
+To subscribe or unsubscribe to a "stat" type topic, use the topic without the <.
 Example: To subscribe to a stat message:
 ```
     mqttComm sub stat/utilityroom> cascallback